DuppyIsCool/WGBuildMode/README.md

 ## Version History

 * This Project was designed for 1.16.5 and is no longer being maintained.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+(However, it should be compatible with future versions)